 The aim of this project was to improve the usability and user experience of the KEF LS50 wireless speakers.
 The first phase of the project focused on identifying usability problems of users with the existing product.
-For this purpose the product, ist features, the target group and other context factors were analysed.
+For this purpose the product, its features, the target group and other context factors were analysed.

 A study was conducted in order to investigate why and how users use and experience the LS50 Wireless and what potential usage problems and strengths of the LS50 Wireless are.
 Usability problems that occurred were recorded, as well as overall qualitative insights on users and the product and quantitative data on perceived product experience.
 The study identified six causes of usability problems: related to the structure of the interface, the graphics of the interface, feedback given by the product, technical constraints of the product, coordination between control media and appearance of the product.